 Most of the Raleigh area falls within the Wake County Public School System (WCPSS), one of the largest school districts in North Carolina.

 Because Wake County includes Raleigh and many surrounding communities, school assignments are based on geographic zones rather than city boundaries alone.
+This structure is important for relocating buyers to understand early in their home search.

 This means: